-Trust - (As related to City Trust, ED Trust, etc.) A fund established to hold funds dedicated to a specific project or purpose.
+Trust - (As related to City Trust, ED Trust, etc.) A fund established to hold funds dedicated to a specific project or purpose current liabilities.

-Working Capital - Also known as financial position in private sector accounting, and in enterprise fund accounting in the public sector, working capital is the excess of current assets over current liabilities.
 For the enterprise funds, this term is a similar (although not exact) concept as fund balance in the governmental fund types.

+Working Capital -Also known financial position in private sector accounting, and in enterprise fund accounting in the public sector, working capital is the excess of current assets over